jakesresume/jakesresume.github.io/README.md

 - Certifications
 - References (optional)

-## License
+## License Information

-This project is licensed under the MIT License.
-Feel free to use and modify the template as needed for your personal or professional use.
+This template is distributed under the MIT License.
+You are free to use and adapt it as needed for personal or professional purposes.